 Freakonomics: A Rogue Economist Explores the Hidden Side of Everything

-An intriguing book, explains a number of weird economic phenomena, how a small legislation change can have a huge impact 2-3 decades down the road and more.
+Explains a number of weird economic phenomena, how a small legislation changes can have a huge impact 2-3 decades down the road and more.

 - School teachers and sumo wrestlers - Cheating.

 - How is the Ku Klux Klan like a group of real estate agents?

 - Why do drug dealers live with their moms?!
 They don’t make any money

 - Where have all the criminals gone?
 Romania abortion laws.

 - What makes a perfect parent?
 Why do parents give their kids names that will hurt future prospects?

 Hooked: How to Build Habit-Forming Products by Nir Eyal